-The housing credit authority for the Government of Puerto Rico is the Puerto Rico Housing Finance Authority (Authority or PRFHA).
+The housing credit authority for the Government of Puerto Rico is the PRFHA.
 Section 42(m)(1)(B) of the Internal Revenue Code of 1986, as amended (IRC or Code), requires the QAP to:

-- Set forth the selection criteria to determine housing priorities appropriate to local conditions. - Gives preference in allocating housing credit dollar amounts among selected projects to those: - serving the lowest income tenants; and - obligated to serve qualified tenants for the longest periods; and located in qualified census tracts and the development of which contributes to a concerted community revitalization plan. - Create a procedure that the Authority will follow in monitoring noncompliance, notifying the Internal Revenue Service (IRS) of such noncompliance, and monitoring for noncompliance with the provisions of the Tax Credits (See Annex O).
+- Set forth the selection criteria to determine housing priorities appropriate to local conditions. - Gives preference in allocating housing credit dollar amounts among selected projects to those: - o serving the lowest income tenants; and - o obligated to serve qualified tenants for the longest periods; and located in qualified census tracts and the development of which contributes to a concerted community revitalization plan. - Create a procedure that the Authority will follow in monitoring noncompliance, notifying the Internal Revenue Service (IRS) of such noncompliance, and monitoring for noncompliance with the provisions of the Tax Credits (See Annex O).